 Duo Emma Rhebergen & Michelle Chow is a result of their long lasting friendship and their combined passion for chamber music.
 Emma and Michelle met each other as young students at the School for Young Talent at the Royal Conservatoire in The Hague, and they have played together as a duo since 2013.

-They recieve lessons from Michael Dussek and Yuzuko Horigome, and in the past, they were coached by Ellen Corver, Hans Eijsackers and Sepp Grotenhuis.
+The StringWood Ensemble is an ensemble of young talented musicians, who like to share their love for (classical) chamber music with a broad audience, in often theatrical concert programs.
+They combine their soloistic qualities in passionate ensemble playing on Dutch stages and abroad.
 The ensemble was formed under the name Pieter's Angels in 2008 during the tour of the Atheneum Chamber Orchestra of the Young Talent department of the Royal Conservatoire in The Hague to Santiago de Compostela.
-Clarinet, string quartet and piano is the line-up that was created at that Gme and sGll offers them the opportunity to choose a very varied repertoire, from duo to sextet.
+Clarinet, string quartet and piano is the line-up that was created at that Gme and sGll offers them the opportunity to choose a varied repertoire, from duo to sextet.

 © 2019 Emma Rhebergen | webdesign Matthijs van der Moolen | photography Felix Quaedvlieg, Senén Fernández García & Foppe Schut